TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph: Experiments

 \subsubsection{Ablation Study on Module Contribution}

-To verify the contribution of the proposed BiT and CATS modules, we conduct ablation studies by disabling these two components in TEn-CATS.
-To ensure a fair comparison with CoLeaF, which was originally built upon audio and visual features extracted by VGGish and ResNet, we re-train CoLeaF using the same input features as TEn-CATS, denoted as CoLeaF\textsuperscript{†}.

-To validate the effectiveness and individual contribution of each proposed module, we first conduct ablation studies on the LLP, a benchmark dataset for AVVP task.
-Specifically, we compare the performance of TEn-CATS when removing or isolating the BiT and CATS modules, as shown in Table~\ref{tab:abs-results}.
+To verify the contribution of the proposed BiT and CATG modules, we conduct ablation studies by disabling these two components in TEn-CATG.
+To ensure a fair comparison with CoLeaF, which was originally built upon audio and visual features extracted by VGGish and ResNet, we re-train CoLeaF using the same input features as TEn-CATG, denoted as CoLeaF\textsuperscript{†}.
+To validate the effectiveness and individual contribution of each proposed module, we first conduct ablation studies on the LLP dataset.
+Specifically, we compare the performance of TEn-CATG when removing or isolating the BiT and CATG modules, as shown in Table~\ref{tab:abs-results}.

-Overall, we observe that the best results for A and Event@AV at both segment and event levels are achieved when only the BiT module is applied, while the best results for V, AV, and Type@AV at both levels are obtained when combining both BiT and CATS (full model).
+Overall, we observe that the best results for A and Event@AV at both segment and event levels are achieved when only the BiT module is applied, while the best results for V, AV, and Type@AV at both levels are obtained when combining both BiT and CATG (full model).
 This reveals a clear trade-off of our model between enhancing unimodal performance, especially audio-driven event recognition, and maximizing overall multi-modal and event consistency.
-For the best performance in A and Event@AV when only adding BiT module, this is probably because the BiT-only configuration focuses on strengthening the semantic alignment between modality-specific features and event concepts without introducing additional temporal constraints.
+For the best performance in A and Event@AV when only adding the BiT module, this is probably because the BiT-only configuration focuses on strengthening the semantic alignment between modality-specific features and event concepts without introducing additional temporal constraints.
 This simplifies the learning objective, allowing the model to better capture highly distinguishable audio characteristics, such as speech patterns, musical rhythms, environmental sounds (e.g., alarm, dog barking), or other acoustically unique event cues.
 These audio events are often globally consistent across segments, making them easier to capture through semantic enhancement alone, without requiring complex temporal reasoning.
 Moreover, this semantic reinforcement directly benefits holistic event detection (Event@AV) by helping the model capture high-level event semantics across segments, even if temporal precision is not fully optimized.